Ashby-de-la-Zouch: Transport

 The town was to be served by Ashby Canal from 1804 but the canal never reached Ashby, as it was constructed only to the village of Moira.
 The town was served by the Leicester–Burton upon Trent line of the Midland Railway and had its own station.
 After the canal was abandoned in stages between 1944 and 1966, British Railways withdrew the passenger service and closed Ashby de la Zouch railway station in September 1964.
 The railway remains open for freight.
 There were also connections to both the Melbourne Line and Ashby and Nuneaton Joint Railway connecting the town with the towns of Melbourne, Market Bosworth, Hinckley and Nuneaton as well as the city of Derby, but these lines closed between the 1950s and 1980s.
 Both of the lines now form footpaths with some of the old stations still present but others demolished.

-In the 1990s BR planned to restore passenger services between Leicester and Burton as the second phase of its Ivanhoe Line project.
+In the 1990s, BR planned to restore passenger services between Leicester and Burton as the second phase of its Ivanhoe Line project.
 However, after the privatisation of British Rail in 1995, this phase of the project was shelved.
 In 2009 the Association of Train Operating Companies published a £49-million proposal to restore passenger services to the line, which would include reopening a station at Ashby.

 The nearest railway station is Burton-on-Trent, 8 mi away.
 The fastest train to London in the mornings and evenings is from Tamworth (12 miles from Ashby) to Euston at 1hr 2mins average non-stop at peak hours.

 The A50 Leicester to Stoke-on-Trent road and the A453 Birmingham to Nottingham road used to pass through the town centre.
 The heavy traffic, which previously travelled through the town, has been greatly relieved by the A42 and A511 bypasses, which replace the A453 and A50, respectively.

-Bus routes provide an hourly direct service to Burton-upon-Trent, Coalville, East Midlands Airport, Leicester and Swadlincote (Midland Classic 9 and 19, and Arriva Midlands 29, 29A and X29).
+Bus routes provide an hourly direct service to Burton-upon-Trent, Coalville, East Midlands Airport, Leicester and Swadlincote (Diamond East Midlands 9 and 19, and Arriva Midlands 29, 29A and X29).
 The National Express coach network is available in Leicester, which has a daily direct service to London.